FlippED is An ED Original style wherein two bloggers come together to share their opposing or orthogonal perspectives on an interesting subject.

 Secondly, we need to question whether we are making them vulnerable to unjust discrimination by mentioning the name of the mental hospitals on their ID cards.

-People of unsound mind are neither allowed to vote nor are they allowed to contest elections.
+People of unsound minds are neither allowed to vote nor are they allowed to contest elections.

 The Representation of People’s Act of India has three grounds for disqualifying Indians from voting-